adamfowleruk/mljs/planning.md

      - NA Files not included in Workplace demo - BUG cooccurence has no getConfigurationDefinition function
     - DONE BUG null appearing as text when used as default value for string fields
    - DONE remove widget button on heading for each widget on UI
-   - Page load actions
+   - IN PROGRESS Page load actions
-    - Hard coded ones in this edition (use JSON config object array though so later it can be easily added)
+    - IN PROGRESS Hard coded ones in this edition (use JSON config object array though so later it can be easily added)
-    - searchcontext.doSimpleQuery(string)
+    - TEST searchcontext.doSimpleQuery(string)
      - input from hard coded string, or from page query string parameter
-    - searchcontext.doStructuredQuery(query)
+    - TEST searchcontext.doStructuredQuery(query)
      - query builder construction of query
+    - TEST graphexplorer.drawSubject(iri,null,1,1)
+    - TEST semanticcontext.subjectQuery(sparql,offset,limit)
-    - semanticcontext.?
+    - TEST semanticcontext.subjectFacts(iri)
-    - documentcontext.?
+    - TEST semanticcontext.queryFacts(sparql)
-    - geocontext.go (lon,lat, zoom)
+    - TEST geocontext.go (lon,lat, zoom)
-    - dynamic structured queries
+    - DEFERRED dynamic structured queries
-     - see openlayers page with byDistance and byRating
+     - DEFERRED see openlayers page with byDistance and byRating
-    - graphexplorer.drawSubject(iri,null,1,1)
+    - TEST doccontext.getContent(docuri)
-    - doccontext.getContent
+    - TEST doccontext.getProperties(docuri)
-    - doccontext.getProperty
+    - TEST doccontext.getFacts(docuri,optionsName)
     - Arbitrary code object variable and method
    - DEFERRED Icons for widgets
   - Usefulness fixes - without which widgets are pointless